 Mr. Saperstein is eligible to participate in the TForce Holdings USA, Inc. 401(k) Plan.
-Mr. Hoelting is eligible to participate in the TForce Freight 401(k) Plan.
-They may contribute between 1% and 75% of their eligible pay on a pre-tax plus Roth deferral basis, up to the annual IRS dollar limit.
+He may contribute between 1% and 75% of his eligible pay on a pre-tax plus Roth deferral basis, up to the annual IRS dollar limit.